Dr Milène Volpato

 - UK Therapeutic Cancer Prevention Network

-I teach on several of modules of the MSc Molecular Medicine (School of Medicine) in the form of lectures and tutorials.
-I regularly supervise BSc, MSc and FY2 medical students during their research project, as well as postgraduate research students.
+I supervise BSc, MSc and FY2 medical students during their research projects, as well as PhD students.

 Research groups and institutes